remotestorage/remotestorage.js/doc/getting-started/dropbox-and-google-drive.rst

 Offering Dropbox and Google Drive as a storage option
 =====================================================

-remoteStorage.js optionally enables app developers to let users to store their app data in Dropbox or Google Drive instead of a RemoteStorage server.
+remoteStorage.js optionally enables app developers to let users store their app data in Dropbox or Google Drive instead of a RemoteStorage server.

 You need to set your API keys for Dropbox and/or your Client ID for Google